meets: 08:00 - 10:40, mondays & wednesdays

-Project Overview: For this project, you will create a net.art work that experiments with the narrative characteristics of hypermedia.
+Project Overview: For this project, you will create a net.art work that experiments with non-linear narrative phenomena found in hypermedia.
 Consider how you can utilize the linking and branching structure of the web browsing user experience to create an interesting and engaging artistic experience.
 You may explore any subject matter you desire through the approach of a narrative.

 Narrative: “A narrative is some kind of retelling, often in words, of something that happened (a story).
 The narrative is not the story itself but rather the telling of the story.
 While a story just is a sequence of events, a narrative recounts those events in any way the author desires, perhaps leaving some occurrences out because they are from some perspective insignificant, and perhaps emphasizing others.
 In a series of events, a car crash takes a split second.
 A narrative account of this split second crash, however, could be hundreds of pages long and might be almost entirely about the crash itself or could include the events leading up to it or directly following it.” http://www.units.miamioh.edu/technologyandhumanities/nardef.htm

 Philosophy & references: In an apocryphal story the term 'net.art' was discovered by Vuk Ćosić in a garbled email.
 He immediately considered this a good fortune because it appeared that the system automatically described the new form artists were beginning to explore in network technologies. net.art describes a series of art practices specifically designed for execution and native residence on the Information and Communications Technologies (ICTs).
 When we describe, design, or view net.art, take special care not to conflate other aspects of cultural productions with the particular intention to leverage the network.
 This is not art on the Internet, this is art from/using/manifest on the network.
 This is Web Art not Art on the Web.